dreamcatcher-tech/network/Inbox/2024-08-06 2151 new thread with same contents.md

 Check the runId is still correct, as we should never be writing to a superseded run.

 But could this be done in a generalizable form ?
+Like be able to decorate any object based on its schema with a function that can read and manipulate it ?
+Then we could use isolate function mappings to make these nice for the model to call, but under the hood, and in NL, with a bot to help, we are just

+This probably falls under the clause of thread parsing, where we might want to extract out files from the thread without going thru context, or we might want to start a new thread with some parts of the prior thread ?

+It might be easier to run thru context but set temp low.